 Jeffrey R. Baker

-In the Community Justice Clinic, Professor Baker practices with law students to provide pro bono legal services to local nonprofits and international nongovernmental organization dedicated to justice, human rights, and community empowerment among vulnerable and marginalized populations.
-The Clinic serves clients at work in fields of homelessness and poverty, gender-based crimes and women's empowerment, sustainable agriculture and rainforest conservation, human trafficking and access to education, farm-worker rights and access to justice.
+In the Community Justice Clinic, Professor Baker practices with law students to provide pro bono legal services to local nonprofits, community organizations, and international nongovernmental organizations dedicated to justice, human rights, and empowerment among vulnerable and marginalized populations.
+The Clinic serves clients who are addressing homelessness and poverty, gender-based crimes and women's empowerment, sustainable agriculture and conservation, human trafficking,access to education and health care, and access to justice.

-His scholarship addresses domestic violence and gender justice in families, including intersecting fields of moral philosophy, religion, legal history, social science, and multidisciplinary professional responses.
-Professor Baker speaks and writes regularly on clinical education, professional formation, public interest lawyering and social justice.
+His scholarship addresses domestic violence and gender justice, human rights, social justice, and professional ethics and responsibility. .
+Professor Baker speaks and writes regularly on clinical education, professional formation, public interest lawyering, and social justice.
 He also edits the Clinical Law Prof Blog and is actively involved with the Clinical Legal Education Association and the Section on Clinical Legal Education of the Association of American Law Schools.